 "Conviction" includes a plea of no contest and any conviction that has been set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code, including infractions, misdemeanor, and felonies.
 It is not necessary to report a conviction for an infraction with a fine of less than $1,000 unless the infraction involved alcohol or controlled substances.
 However, any convictions in which a plea of no contest was entered and any convictions that were subsequently set aside pursuant or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code must be disclosed.

 In collaboration with California State University Sacramento (CSUS) we are now able to offer students an opportunity to pursue their Bachelor of Science Nursing degree concurrently during the Associate Degree Nursing program.
-Please use the Registered Nursing – BSN Merger Track with Sacramento State University link below for additional information.
+Please use the Registered Nursing ADN to BSN Collaborative with Sacramento State University link below for additional information.

 Several variables, such as occasional fee increases, student healthcare plans, and incidentals prohibit the ability to provide an exact financial figure; however, based on current costs, students should expect to invest less than $5,000 for this program.